DuckEverlasting/Adventure-Cave/README.md

 It has grown significantly, but it's purpose still remains largely the same: I've been using it to further my understanding of Python, and of OOP in general.

+Aside from the 50 or so lines of code that made up the original assignment, all work here is by Matt Klein. (https://github.com/DuckEverlasting)

+## Guide
+Welcome, adventurer!
+This is a text-based adventure game along the lines of Zork or Colossal Cave.
+You play the game by typing simple commands into the console.
+Some examples:
+* Walk north
+* Look at goblin
+* Get sword

+If you need a list of the most common commands, try entering "help".

 ## Current Goals

 * Add more content of all sorts.
 More rooms, items, and mobs.
 Use some of the features that have been built, so the thing doesn't seem so needlessly ornate.